christoff-buerger/racr/examples/examples-overview.md

 **Scheme library:** Yes

 Extension of the atomic Petri nets language with place fusion semantics, enabling the composition of nets by sharing common places.
 Composition is based on marking places as special in- and output-ports as presented by

 > Wolfgang Reisig.
-"Simple Composition of Nets"
+"Simple Composition of Nets".
-> In: _Applications and Theory of Petri Nets: 30th International Conference_
+> In: _Applications and Theory of Petri Nets: 30th International Conference_.
 > Volume 5605.
 Lecture Notes in Computer Science.
 Springer, June 2009, pages 23--42

 A highlight of the example is the automatically optimised enabled analysis thanks to the incremental evaluation semantics of _RACR_.
 Compositions, executions and decompositions of nets can be arbitrarily intertwined whereas name, well-formedness, composition and enabled analyses are incrementally evaluated.

 Objectives: